derekcavaliero/leadvids/README.md

 ## Dependencies

 - jQuery
+- Form Library (varies by provider)

 ### An Important Note On HTML Structure

 Because this plugin relies on placing an overlay on top of the video player - it is highly recommended that you implement a wrapper that forces a specific aspect ratio.
 Leadvids does not add a wrapper around the embedded players.
 The reasoning for this is because the jQuery `.wrap()` function causes the iframe element to reload - which is bad for multiple reasons (namely performance).
-Therefore - use something like the Responsive Embed component in Bootstrap 3 (https://getbootstrap.com/docs/3.3/components/#responsive-embed).
+Therefore, use something such as the Responsive Embed component in Bootstrap 3 (https://getbootstrap.com/docs/3.3/components/#responsive-embed) to format your video embed code.

 Failure to do this will result in strange and unpredictable behavior - you have been warned.